enakhe/AdminPanelOriginal/README.md

 > * Clone the project or download the project zip folder

 ### Known Bugs
-> * Although, project is still on development, the edit user panel isn't updating profile image
+> * No known bugs.
+Although, project is still on development.

 ### Licence
 > MIT